b3r3nd/berendbotje/README.md

     | Support Guild
     |--------------------------------------------------------------------------
     |
-    | ID of your main guild, in this guild any administrative commands
+    | ID of your main guild, register any administrative commands there!
     |
     */